elsewhencode/project-guidelines/README.md

   _Why:_

-  > These components are highly accessible out of the box
+  > These components are highly accessible out of the box.

 ### 10.2 Basic accessibility rules to add to your project: